-And it wasn’t Virginia Tech’s fault – in one way, they were a victim of their own success.
-They were clearly doing many things right, generating nearly $10 million in revenue per year through solely word-of-mouth marketing – and this is without any non-credit, open enrollment programming.
+And it wasn’t Virginia Tech’s fault – they were generating nearly $10 million in revenue per year through solely word-of-mouth marketing – and this is without any non-credit, open enrollment programming.

 Yet, you got a sense the organization had grown too fast, too soon, without a cohesive strategy in place.
-As a result, Virginia Tech’s internal processes felt a bit patched together, with new and old elements jumbled to create a system that was unreliable at best and downright inefficient at worst.
+As a result, Virginia Tech’s internal processes felt a bit patched together, with new and old elements jumbled.

 James Madison University (JMU)’s Continuing and Professional Engagement group needed a new marketing manager.
 But before that, it needed a marketing strategy for that new manager to actually manage.
 The approach currently in place by the JMU team was less of a strategy and more of a bucket of funds that were used on an as-needed basis.
 Without any kind of central oversight each program area was working in a reactionary fashion, dipping from the bucket as they saw fit and without the funds being tied to any specific objectives.